 Wildflowers can be an excellent addition to any garden setting.
 They can add a pop of color and a pleasant aroma that brightens up the scenery.
 Here are our top 5 picks for wildflowers that are perfect for any garden.

 Our first pick for wildflowers is Chicory plants.
-These are a species from the dandelion family and have a woody appearance.
+These are species from the dandelion family and have a woody appearance.
 These are distinguished by their bright blue flowers and are commonly found on the side of prairie roads in North America and Europe.
 This species flowers from July until October and are therefore seen for several months of the year.
-There are many uses for Chicory, and it is commonly used as a coffee substitute, an oat substitute, and even used as a form of alternative medicine.
+There are many uses for Chicory, and it is commonly used as a coffee substitute, oat substitute, and even used as a form of alternative medicine.
 To grow this plant, you should find a place that receives moderate sunlight and has a climate that is around or below 75 degrees.
 They require 1-2 inches of water per week to ensure moist soil.
 Chicory is a beautiful addition to a woodland garden and provides lovely hints of color.